bcombinator/composable-normalize/README.md

 // => 'http://www.github.com/~username/'
 ```

-also as a bonus you can do functional composition right to left
+also as a bonus you can do functional composition right to left :fire:

 ```js
 import {normalize, compose} from 'composable-normalize'